EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Discussion

 \subsection{A full dark matter core in EriII}

 We have shown that a substantial dark matter core allows for the stable existence of large, elliptical and radially offset SCs, like that seen in EriII, over many Gyrs.
-However, none of the ultra-faint dwarfs in EDGE produce a central dark matter core of sufficient size and low enough density.
+Such a core would support both in-situ and accreted SCs.
+However, none of the UFDs in EDGE produce a central dark matter core of sufficient size and low enough density.
 We discuss next how such a large, low density, core might arise.